yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 standard TLS authentication.
 As a result, identity pinning is a completely independent second factor authentication mechanism.

-* HPKP relies on a backup key to recover the mis-issuance of a key.
+* HPKP relies on a backup key to recover the misissuance of a key.
 We believe such backup mechanisms add excessive complexity and cost.
 Reliability of the current mechanism is primarily based on its being highly automated.